 Imagine your kitchen table at Christmastime.
-Little mouths hush as little fingers flick off all the lights in the house.
+Childish voices giggle as little fingers flick off all the lights in the house.
 All that is left is darkness.
 And stillness.

 These Advent Candle readings have become my very favorite Advent tradition because of the emotional and physical hush they bring over the house.
 We intentionally quiet down and listen in while watching the flickering of a single candle.